xlegs/ketecher-bug-example/README.md

 # Ketcher bug example

 Example app to demonstrate https://github.com/epam/ketcher/issues/6579.
+Clicking on "Save to molecule list" should print a molfile representation of the molecule to the console.

 To run: